-Information about campus security, safety programs and procedures, and fire and crime statistics are available in compliance with the Jean Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+Information about campus is located on the third floor of security, safety programs and procedures, and fire and crime statistics are available in compliance with the Jean Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 A copy of the annual security and fire report can be obtained at harding.edu/public-safety/ security-report or by contacting the Harding University Office of Public Safety.